 b.
 We have spoken openly to you, our heart is wide open: Paul is practicing what he preached in Ephesians 4:15: speaking the truth in love.
 He genuinely loved the Corinthians with an open heart, yet he would also speak openly to them.

 c.
-You are not restricted by us, but you are restricted by your own affections: The Corinthian Christians were playing the “victim” before Paul.
-He had, out of godly necessity, been firm with them on previous occasions (1 Corinthians 4:18-21, 2 Corinthians 1:23).
-Now, they are probably claiming to be restricted by the “hurt” Paul has caused them.
-They were probably saying, “We would love to reconcile with you Paul, but the pain you caused us restricts us.
-We just can’t get over it.”
+You are not restricted by us, but you are restricted by your own affections: The Corinthian Christians played the "victim" before Paul.
+Out of godly necessity he was firm with them on previous occasions (1 Corinthians 4:18-21, 2 Corinthians 1:23).
+Now, they probably claimed to be restricted by the "hurt" Paul caused them.
+They probably said, "We would love to reconcile with you Paul, but the pain you caused us restricts us.
+We just can't get over it."

 i.
 But the real problem was that the Corinthian Christians were restricted by [their] own affections.
-It wasn’t that Paul did not love them enough (which was their claim as “victims”).
+It wasn't that Paul did not love them enough (which was their claim as "victims").
 It was that they loved too much!
-Their own affections were restricting them.
+Their own affections restricted them.

 ii.
 What did they love too much?
 First, they loved the world too much, and Paul will deal with that love in following verses.
-But they also loved themselves too much, and refused to really deal with their selfish, worldly attitudes towards Paul.
+They also loved themselves too much and refused to really deal with their selfish and worldly attitudes towards Paul.

 d.
-You also be open: Paul wants to see the same self-searching honesty in the Corinthian Christians that he has just displayed to them.
-They had to do this to bring about a reconciliation.
+You also be open: Paul wants to see the same self-searching honesty in the Corinthian Christians that he just displayed to them.
+They had to do this so that they could be reconciled.
 The rift between Paul and the Corinthian church could be healed, but it was in the hands of the Corinthian Christians to do it.
 They had to also be open.